 Oboe can be one of the more challenging instruments for beginning players to learn, but it can certainly be rewarding as many college and universities are eager to offer scholarships to oboe players.
 Taking private lessons offers the personal attention that is essential to mastering the nuances of this very delicate instrument.Our instructors help you achieve your clarinet goals.
 Learn proven techniques for improving your woodwind instrument skills, and take advantage of our many performance opportunities.
 Naperville Music delivers high caliber, private clarinet instrument lessons with highly experienced woodwind instructors who love music and love to teach.

 Each lesson is 1/2 hour long.
 You will receive one lesson each week, here in our modern studios.
 We invite you to enroll with us today.
-The sooner you enroll, the sooner you can start enjoying the fun that clarinet lessons can bring.
+The sooner you enroll, the sooner you can start enjoying the fun that clarinet, flute, oboe, or saxophone lessons can bring.
 Give us a call or visit our studio.
-We would be happy to provide any further information on clarinet or any of our other lessons.
+We would be happy to provide any further information on any of our other lessons.

 Click below to receive our email series on the benefits of playing music or to ask us a question.

 Call, Click or Email Today- Your First Lesson Is FREE!